javaheap/freelyforms/README.md

 ### 🔥 **To connect as an admin**

-Information about admin login will show in red in the terminal when launching the app
+Information about admin login will show in red in the terminal when launching the app for the first time, the password will be shown only once.
+You can delete the current admin account if needed via the mongo express UI.

 ---